 Design for the Long Haul – Workshop Modules

-This suite of modules is aimed at equipping and supporting teachers to plan and implement future-focused approaches to learning.
+This suite of modules is aimed at equipping and supporting teachers to plan and implement future-focused approaches to learning and organising the learning environment.
 The modules are interactive and hands-on, employing professional learning principles which correlate with effective student learning: collaborative, inquiry-focused and addressing authentic professional problem.

 Participant profile: Education leaders currently working in an innovative learning environment and seeking to lead their team through change.
 It is also relevant for those seeking to grow their leadership capacity in a co-teaching team.